wh-alice/mig_visualstudio/vs/test_notintoc/how-to--select-different-test-configurations-for-a-test-plan-or-a-test-suite.md

 ---
-title: "How to: Select Different Test Configurations For a Test Plan or a Test Suite | testtitle" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Select Different Test Configurations For a Test Plan or a Test Suite" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"